oveljosland/uart/README.md

 # UART

 ## Programming the flash
+Follow these steps to make the design persistent on the FPGA.
-- Compile.
+- Compile the design.
-- Open the programmer in Quartus.
+- Open the Quartus Programmer.
 - Open the "Change File" menu.
-- Go to the `output_files` directory.
+- Go to the `output_files` directory of your project.
-- Open the `.pof` file.
+- Select the programmer object file `uart.pof`.
-- Check the "Program/Configure" box on the `.pof` file.
+- Check the "Program/Configure" box for the object file.
 - Start the programmer.